Online Learning FAQs

 NOTE: It is the student’s responsibility to seek out technical assistance as needed from a local resource person.
 CCC cannot provide assistance on how to work with your computer and/or its programs.

 Yes.
-All students may take a free Moodle training workshop to help them become familiar with the online tools and activities that are commonly used in many of our online courses.
-Moodle contains the tools you will use to access course materials, submit assignments, take quizzes and tests, communicate with other course participants and get your grades.
+All students may take a free Canvas training workshop to help them become familiar with the online tools and activities that are commonly used in many of our online courses.
+Canvas contains the tools you will use to access course materials, submit assignments, take quizzes and tests, communicate with other course participants and get your grades.

 Students may choose to attend the orientation workshop at a CCC campus or center or sign up for an online webinars.
 For a detailed list of all CCC’s orientations: